 Kangerlussuaq is a settlement in western Greenland in the Qeqqata municipality located at the head of the fjord of the same name (Danish: Søndre Strømfjord).
 It is Greenland's main air transport hub and the site of Greenland's largest commercial airport.
 The airport dates from American settlement during and after World War II, when the site was known as Bluie West-8 and Sondrestrom Air Base.
 The Kangerlussuaq area is also home to Greenland's most diverse terrestrial fauna, including muskoxen, caribou, and gyrfalcons.
 The settlement's economy and population of 512 is almost entirely reliant on the airport and tourist industry.

 Terms and Conditions

 All fares shown are cruise-only, available in NZD, per guest, based on double-occupancy.
-Early Booking Bonus Program: Offer valid on new, individual bookings made between July 1, 2017 and August 31, 2017 on voyages departing January 1, 2018 – May 31, 2019.
+Early Booking Bonus Program: Offer valid on new, individual bookings made and paid in full before 28 Dec 17 on voyages departing January 1, 2018 – May 31, 2019.
 Offer not valid for Full World Cruise 2018 and 2019.
-Guests will receive 10% savings on the Silver Privilege fare if paid in full by August 31 2017.
 Bookings made before or after the promotional period will not qualify for the savings.
 Other restrictions apply.
 See Terms and Conditions for complete details: http://www.silversea.com/terms-and-conditions/.
 For more information, please contact your House of Travel Agent.